-"Our partners are so important.
-We are grateful for the generosity of businesses, groups, and individudals in supporting our mission for the restoration of Woodlawn Cemetery."
+"Our partners are so important!
+We are grateful for the generosity of businesses, groups, and individuals supporting our mission for the restoration of Woodlawn Cemetery."

-The Friends of Woodlawn are working with Johnson-Schmidt P.C. to complete the work of historic preservation of the Woodlawn Chapel Office, where all the cemetery records are housed.
-It is an ambitious project that will be completed in phases.
-If you are interested in supporting this project, please contact us.
-Your gift is always appreciated and will be used wisely and prudently to continue improving this historic landmark.
-Our goal is to correct the following issues.
+The Friends of Woodlawn are preserving the historic Woodlawn Chapel Office, housing all cemetery records.
+This ambitious project will be completed in phases.
+Contact us to support this project.
+Your gift is appreciated and used wisely to improve this historic landmark.
+Our goal is to address the following issues.

 • install a security system to reduce vandalism and protect cemetery property